OsharaShaveen/WhiteDevil-Ssh-Manager/README.md

 # SSH-Plus-English-Version

-#Welcome to SSH PLUS ENGLISH VERSION
+#Welcome to DevilSsh Tool 🇱🇰
 -------------------------------------------------------------------------------

-###BIG CREDITS To the real maker of SSH PLUS
+###BIG CREDITS To the real maker of SSH PLUS ❤️

-#####this is their repository https://github.com/AAAAAEXQOSyIpN2JZ0ehUQ/SSHPLUS-MANAGER-FREE
+#####This Is Their Repository https://github.com/AAAAAEXQOSyIpN2JZ0ehUQ/SSHPLUS-MANAGER-FREE

 -------------------------------------------------------------------------------